dylanjones784/Markdown-Guide/BestPractiseGuide.md

 A RESTful API contains resources, which can be representations of data, objects or a service that is accessible by the user.

-- Every resource has a unique identifier, which is used to identify the resource.
+- Every resource has a unique identifier.
 This is called the Uniform Resource Identifier.

 ```text